Carburator11/Newsroom/README.md

 <h3>Newsroom (oct.
 2017)</h3>

-Techs :  HTML, CSS, plain Javascript, Twitter widget and NewsAPI.org.<br>
+Techs :  HTML, CSS, Vanilla JS, Twitter widget and NewsAPI.org.<br>

 Legal :  all product names, logos, contents and brands are property of their respective owners.<br>